SparkflowsGaurav/fire-tools/rest-api-scripts/README.md

    2. Or it would create a new one if it does not exist.
    3. Or hide apps if doesn’t exist in zip file

+This script requires the token, the host_url, file path for the json file, and an optional group name as parameters.

 user_create_automation.py
 ---------------------------

 This script will  create_update_user details/delete_user/user_list/active_users_and_groups based on added arguments.

+This script requires the host_url, the token, and all the details of the user(userid, username, password, email, first_name, last_name, roles and groups) as parameters.

 import_project.py
 ----------------------

 This script will import project workflows, datasets, analytics apps and pipelines present in exported zip file in which it will read through that project folder whose name is given in arguments in given Project Id.

+This script requires the token, the host_url, the file_path, the project_id, and the project_name as parameters.